 The scale of ship construction increased rapidly.
 In 1709, the first Baltic fleet battleship designed by Peter I, was supposed to be laid down at the Admiralty shipyard.
 It was the 54-gun Poltava.
 Before the construction of a big ship was able to commence, lofting had to be done and the Tsar’s apartments were too small for the job.
 It became clear that the Model Chamber had to be re-located as close to the building as possible.
 The Model Chamber was moved and re-arranged several times thereafter but never left the shipyard.

 Peter I legally secured that the collection of the shipbuilding design documents be increased on a systematical basis.
 A shipbuilder in charge of the construction was to make a scaled half-model and after the ship was launched, the model together with the drawings had to come to the storage.

 The Saint-Petersburg Model Chamber was placed under the supervision of the Chief Surveyor.
 He was in charge of everything pertaining to shipbuilding.
 Office work was done there, too.
-The documents of the time referred to the Model Chamber as the loft and also the whole department under the supervision of the Chief Surveyor.
-The Regulations of Administering the Admiralty and Shipyards… established in 1722, transferred the department into the Chief Surveyor’s Office.
+The documents of the time referred to the Model Chamber as the loft and also the whole department were under the supervision of the Chief Surveyor.
+The Regulations of Administering the Admiralty and Shipyard established in 1722, transferred the department into the Chief Surveyor’s Office.
 It was there where the collection of models and drawings took its shape.
 Until required for lofting, most of drawings and models would find temporary storage in the Model Chamber (Draft Dept).
 Then they came to the Surveyor’s Office for storage.
 It was the Chief Surveyor’s Office that took the resposibility to bring together and keep the shipbuilding collections after the Regulations of 1722 were adopted.
-There came drawings and models of ships and of various shipyard structures as well.
+There drawings and models of ships and of various shipyard structures were placed as well.